Governor Chris Christie • Lt.Governor Kim Guadagno

 17. When is a remediating party required to prepare, distribute and publish a fact sheet?

-A remediating party must prepare, distribute and publish a fact sheet two weeks after the determination that contamination has migrated off the property of the discharge.
-A remediating party also must update, redistribute and republish the fact sheet once the extent of the contamination has been delineated.
+A remediating party must prepare and distribute a fact sheet as required by N.J.A.C.
+7:26C-1.7(l)1 and 2, within two weeks after the determination that contamination in any environmental media has migrated off the property where the discharge occurred.
+Within 30 days of that determination, they must publish the fact sheet in a newspaper, per N.J.A.C.
+7:26C-1.7(l)3.
+A remediating party also must update, redistribute and republish this fact sheet once the extent of off-site soil contamination has been delineated.
+See question 31 below for information relevant to off-site ground water contamination and when preparation and distribution of a Classification Exception Area/Well Restriction Area Fact Sheet form is required.

 Back to the Questions

-18. If contamination in ground water migrates from the property of the discharge and soil contamination is present only in on-site soils, does the fact sheet need to include information about the on-site soil contamination?
+18. If contamination in ground water migrates from the property where the discharge occurred and soil contamination is present only in on-site soils, does the fact sheet need to include information about the on-site soil contamination?

 Back to the Questions

-19. The contaminant concentration(s) are required to be included in the fact sheet.
-How can I identify contaminant concentration(s) when there are multiple rounds of sampling events that have occurred over many years?
-Can I include classes of chemical contaminants, or must I identify each contaminant individually?
+19. As part of the fact sheet, I would like to include contaminant concentration(s).
+What is the best way to identify contaminant concentration(s) when there are multiple rounds of sampling events that have occurred over many years?
+Should I include classes of chemical contaminants, or should I identify each contaminant individually?

 For most sites, the range of contaminant concentration(s) should be listed in the fact sheet.
 Each chemical need not be identified in fact sheets for sites that have multiple contaminants, thus identifying classes of chemical contaminants is acceptable.
 For example, a fact sheet can list gasoline-related constituents including but not limited to benzene, toluene and methyl tertiary butyl ether.
 The Department recommends focusing on the contaminant or class of contaminants that is driving the cleanup.

-The fact sheet must list all contaminants, by name, with the range of concentrations detected for each for sites with 10 or less contaminants.
+The fact sheet should list all contaminants, by name, with the range of concentrations detected for each for sites with 10 or less contaminants.
 The remediation standard for each should also be included.

 Back to the Questions